 You can learn more about this Kuba mask from the Art Institute of Chicago’s website.
 Also, at that link, there are African art lesson plans, learning activities, maps and other media, and more!
 What a great resource!

-If you like this Kuba mask, you may like these others on the Art Curator for Kids:
+If you like this Kuba mask, you may like these others on Art Class Curator: